 Need a cheap snack?
 Grab a 99-cent shrimp cocktail next door at Fremont.
 It’s not of the highest quality, but for the price, it’s tough to beat.

 If you’re looking to play some cheap table games, getting just slightly off the beaten path is always a good idea.
-Check out either El Cortez or Downtown Grand which are both within walking distance.
-El Cortez commonly offers $5 minimum bets while Downtown Grand offers some of the cheapest blackjack in Vegas, with minimums as low as $1.
+Check out Downtown Grand which is steps away from Fremont Street.
+There, you’ll find some of the cheapest blackjack in Vegas, with minimums as low as $1.

-Upgrade your pool experience at either Circa or Golden Nugget.
-While Binion’s rooftop pool atop the old Mint tower offers breathtaking views, the pool itself isn’t anything special.
-Circa’s Stadium Swim comes equipped with 2 swim-up bars, 6 pools, and a 135 foot TV screen while Golden Nugget’s Tank is built around an aquarium stocked with sharks.
+Circa’s Stadium Swim comes equipped with 2 swim-up bars, 6 pools, and a 135-foot TV screen while Golden Nugget’s Tank is built around an aquarium stocked with sharks.
 Both are typically available to non-hotel guests for a cover charge.

 Of course, there is an abundance of other things to do near Binion’s given its prime location on the Fremont Street Experience.
 Check out our full rundown of non-gambling activities downtown Las Vegas here!